WHAT IS MEANT BY SEBACEOUS CYST?

-A sebaceous cyst is basically a sac that is lined by cells that secrete keratin, or in simple terms - its a keratin cyst.
+A sebaceous cyst is basically a sac that is lined by cells that secrete keratin, or in simple terms – it is a keratin cyst.
 It does not secrete sebum or oil as the name suggests.

 Generally, sebaceous cysts are left alone, unless they get repeatedly infected.

 Sebaceous cyst excision is a simple surgery to remove the entire sac and its contents.
-The area to be treated is numbed with a local anesthetic, the skin is opened, the cyst dissected and isolated completely, its stalk crushed and the cyst removed.
-A stitch or two may be required depending on the size of they cyst.
+The area to be treated is numbed with a local anaesthetic, the skin is opened, the cyst dissected and isolated completely, its stalk crushed and the cyst removed.
+A stitch or two may be required depending on the size of the cyst.

 The client is sent back home with a list of post procedure instructions.